A new age in HIV

 Prevent

 Protect yourself and your partners from getting HIV through safe sex practices.
-Get PrEP (a daily pill or periodic injection that prevents the person taking it from getting HIV) and free condoms.
+Get PrEP and free condoms.
+PrEP is a daily pill or periodic injection that prevents the person taking it from getting HIV.

 Treat

 Treatment support is available to anyone in Oregon who tests positive for HIV.
-When HIV is managed with daily medicine, you can live a happy, healthy, sexually active life.
+When you manage HIV with daily medicine, you can live a happy, healthy, sexually active life.
 Knowing your status protects your health and the health of your sex partners.

 Find treatment